Skip to Content

 The only wine you don’t need to store horizontally is sparkling wine.
 Sparkling wine has air pressure within the bottle that keeps the wine carbonated.

-I wrote an article explaining the reason why wine racks lean forward that I think you will find very interesting.
+TIP: I wrote an article explaining why wine racks lean forward that I think you will find very interesting.
+Read on to find out.
+Have you ever wondered why there is a dent at the bottom of a wine bottle?
+For the fascinating answer, read this article!

 Do I Have To Store Wine Horizontally?